Pavel Muraveiko

-Pavel Nikolayevich Muraveiko (Павел Николаевич Муравейко, Павел Мікалаевіч Муравейка; born 26 September 1971) is a Belarusian Ground Forces major general who has been the Chief of the General Staff of the Armed Forces of Belarus and First Deputy Minister of Defense since May 2024.
-Prior to that he was Chief of the Main Operations Directorate of the General Staff from 2013 to 2022 and then First Deputy Secretary of the Security Council of Belarus until 2024.
+Pavel Nikolayevich Muraveiko (Note: Павел Николаевич Муравейко, Павел Мікалаевіч Муравейка) (born 26 September 1971) is a Belarusian major general who has been the Chief of the General Staff of the Armed Forces of Belarus and First Deputy Minister of Defense since 2024.
+Prior to that he was Chief of the Main Operations Directorate of the General Staff from 2013 to 2022 and First Deputy Secretary of the Security Council of Belarus from 2022 to 2024.

 Early life and education

 Muraveiko was born on 26 September 1971 in Maryina Horka, in the Minsk Region of the Byelorussian Soviet Socialist Republic, Soviet Union.
 He graduated from the Minsk Higher Military-Political School in 1992.

 Military career

 He served in the motorized rifle forces of the Belarusian Ground Forces, holding commands at the platoon, company, and battalion level before attending the Military Academy of Belarus.
 After graduating in 2001 with a gold medal, Muraveiko held staff positions at the Main Operations Directorate of the General Staff of the Armed Forces of Belarus.
 He then attended the General Staff Academy of Russia and graduated in 2008 with a gold medal, continuing to work at the Main Operations Directorate and eventually becoming the First Deputy Chief of that organization.

 President Alexander Lukashenko appointed Muraveiko as Deputy Chief of the General Staff and Chief of the Main Operations Directorate on 20 June 2013.
 In that position he oversaw joint Belarusian-Russian military war games, including Zapad 2021.
 In January 2020 he and Major General Vadim Denisenko, the head of the country's Special Operations Forces, were commended by President Lukashenko for their contributions to improving the defenses of Belarus.

 Muraveiko was the head of the Main Operations Directorate from 2013 until 10 February 2022, when he became First Deputy State Secretary of the Security Council of Belarus.
 In September 2023 he said that Belarus is open to conducting joint military exercises with Poland, and that Belarus will continue doing so with Russia within the context of the Union State, with other partners of the Collective Security Treaty Organization.
 He also stated that Belarusian personnel have gone to training courses in Russia for the management of nuclear weapons.